 How much time is required?
 We practice each class once per week.
 Most classes are 30 minutes long; however, some classes are 45 minutes.
 Our normal season starts in September and finishes in April when we host our annual recital.
 We ask that you commit to be at all classes, it’s a team sport.
 Classes are offered on Monday, Tuesday, Wednesday, and Thursday evenings starting at 5:00 p.m. – 9:00 p.m.

 How much do classes cost?
-A basic 30 min. class is $266 for the entire season.
+A basic 30 min. class is $276 for the entire 32 week season.
 Plus an annual $20.00 registration fee per student.
-45 Min. classes are $288.
-You will also be charged a $55 costume fee per class.
+45 Min. classes are $305.
+You will also be charged a $55 costume fee per class. (if you chose to be in recital)

 6 week classes are $60 or as marked on the registration site.
 Ballroom is $90 per couple.